We Tracked 50,000 Pokémon Card Listings for 90 Days. Here’s What the Data Says About the 2026 Market.

 - Active listings on TCGplayer for the top 50,000 Pokémon cards by listing volume.

-- Active listings on Cardmarket EU for the same cards, when available.
+- Cardmarket EU trend prices on the same cards, when available.

-- eBay sold listings (not active listings) for the same cards, capturing the actual closed price.
+- eBay sold listings — not active listings — for the same cards.

 Infrastructure stack: